ostinelli/gin.io/docs/routes.md

 local v1 = Routes.version(1)
 ```

-> Ralis require an integer number to define a version, as these routes are defined for major versions only.
+> Carb require an integer number to define a version, as these routes are defined for major versions only.
 If you need to provide support for minor versions, it is possible to do so in [controllers](/docs/controllers.html).

 The other lines specify HTTP action routes specific to version `1`.
 For example: